tobiasbriones/blog/swe/design/ts/refactoring/drawing-a-tree-on-canvas-with-xy-coordinates/from-imperative-to-functional-_-typescript-fetch-promise/index.md

 (functional/declarative, OO, etc.) so **if we could go fully functional** (with better languages) **why keep writing cheap code like that?**:

-- The functional component is universal as it's always present:
+- The functional component is universal as it's always present in some way or another:
   - Methods and procedures are poor man's functions as they always have the vague idea of "inputs", "transformation", and "output".
   - Multiple-return methods are a poor man's ADT with pattern matching.